Visyond/website-hugo/site/content/solutions/financial-modeling-software.md

     infoVideo: /video/Visualize the Impact of Important Business Drivers - Visyond.mp4
     infoVideoPoster: /video/Visualize the Impact of Important Business Drivers - Visyond.jpg
     title: Automate Sensitivities and Monte Carlo Simulations
     isVisible: true
   - benefitsList:
       - text: >-
+          Multiple assumptions can coexist in the same cell.
+The last added value does not overwrite the existing ones.
+Nobody, including the spreadsheet owner, can change data entered by others.
+      - text: >-
+          Visyond will track who added each assumption.
+      - text: >-
+          Share only specific worksheets and dashboards with specific people for better control over information flow and data privacy.
+    descr: >-
+      Track assumptions and scenarios, and collaborate on spreadsheets, analyses and dashboards in a single secure environment.
+    infoVideo: /video/Track What Is Happening in Your Projects - Visyond.mp4
+    infoVideoPoster: /video/Track What Is Happening in Your Projects - Visyond.jpg
+    title: Know What's Going On
+    isVisible: true
+  - benefitsList:
+      - text: >-
+          Hide the complexity of the spreadsheet behind easy-to-use interactive dashboards, exposing only relevant inputs collaborators can ‘play’ with.
+      - text: >-
+          Simplify data gathering by sharing data-entry worksheets with collaborators without exposing the rest of the spreadsheet.
+    descr: >-
+      Protect spreadsheets and dashboards from unwanted changes and unauthorized access by assigning roles to collaborators and sharing only specific worksheets and dashboards with them.
+    infoVideo: >-
+      /video/Decide Who Sees and Interacts with Specific Worksheets and Dashboards - Visyond.mp4
+    infoVideoPoster: >-
+      /video/Decide Who Sees and Interacts with Specific Worksheets and Dashboards - Visyond.jpg
+    title: Manage Access to Data
+    isVisible: true
+  - benefitsList:
+      - text: >-
+          Automatically document the spreadsheet as you and your collaborators work on it.
+    descr: >-
+      Store your spreadsheet data — changes, scenarios, and comments— in the same environment where you create calculations, analyses and visualizations.
+    infoVideo: /video/Organize Assumptions, Documents and Conversations In Cells - Visyond.mp4
+    infoVideoPoster: >-
+      /video/Organize Assumptions, Documents and Conversations In Cells - Visyond.jpg
+    title: Keep Important Information at Your Fingertips
+    isVisible: true
+  - benefitsList:
+      - text: >-